Taiwanese-American, Brooklyn, New York City, USA

 American, Long Island, New York, USA

-Senior IMSM I IMSM Recruitment Planner I IMSM Recruitment Officer.
+Senior IMSM Officer I Overseer of Gastro and Renal Teachings I Senior Chief IMSM Recruitment Planner I IMSM Recruitment Officer.

 Bio: